expectedparrot/edsl/docs/questions.rst

-Learn more about specifying question scenarios, agents and language models in their respective sections:
+Learn more about specifying question scenarios, agents and language models and their parameters in the respective sections:

 * :ref:`scenarios`
 * :ref:`agents`